Colorectal Cancer Screening & Coalition

-You may be able to get a free FIT test through this program if:
+You may be able to get a free FIT test through this program if you:

 - Do not have inflammatory bowel disease (acute diarrhea, colitis, diverticulitis, Crohn's disease or ulcerative colitis)

 If your FIT test result shows that you have blood in your stool, you will be offered a free colonoscopy.
+A direct referral to colonoscopy is available for increased risk patients.
 Contact the clinic to find out if you qualify to receive the free FIT colon cancer test.

 For a list of participating clinics, visit the Texas Cancer Information

 colorectal cancer screening services page, Where can I get screened for colon cancer?